AigozhiyevB/twitter-nlp/CONTRIBUTING.md

 - Follow the existing code style and conventions used in the repository.
 - Write clear, concise, and well-documented code.
 - Include relevant comments to enhance code comprehension.
 - Ensure your code passes all tests and does not introduce any new warnings.
+(Where is no testing yet)

 ## Submitting Contributions